pivotal-cf/docs-cloudbees/Jenkins.html.md

 title: CloudBees Jenkins Enterprise for Pivotal Cloud Foundry
 ---

 CloudBees Jenkins Enterprise can be deployed to and managed by your Pivotal Cloud Foundry environment.
 Deployment is automated and easy, the topology and resourcing requirements of your setup can be easily changed in OpsManager to suit your needs.
-This product provides a pre-built configuration tailored towards Cloud Foundry integration and with common dependencies, languages and packages already installed.
-Upgrades to new versions, which include new versions of CloudBees, dependencies and new features are seamless and easy to install making the operators life easy.
+This product provides a pre-built configuration tailored towards Cloud Foundry integration with common dependencies, languages and packages already installed.
+Upgrades to newer versions, which include new versions of CloudBees, dependencies and new features are seamless and easy to install making the operators life easy.

 CloudBees Jenkins is tightly integrated into Pivotal Cloud Foundry to provide an enhanced application developer and workflow experience.
 Focusing on ensuring tests can be as close to the actual Cloud Foundry runtime experience as possible, to remove any discrepancies or bugs caused by differences in libraries and environments.
 You can utilize the same build packs for Ruby & NodeJS as the runtime to run your tests and easily create and bind to Pivotal Cloud Foundry service instances for integration testing.